 The possibility of getting a placebo can also be upsetting to some people.
 But this almost never means you would get no treatment, unless there’s no effective standard treatment to compare with the new treatment.

 Will my information be kept confidential?

 As much as possible, all of your personal and medical information will be kept confidential.
 Of course, your health care team needs this information to give you the best possible care, just as they would if you were not in a clinical trial.

 Medical information that’s important for the study, such as test results, is usually put on special forms and into computer databases.
 This is then given to the people who will analyze the study results.
-Your information is assigned a number or code—your name is not on the forms or in the study database.
-Sometimes, members from the research team or from the Food and Drug Administration may need to look at your medical records to be sure the information they were given is correct.
-But your personal information is not given to them and is never used in any published study results.
+Your information is assigned a number or code – your name is not on the forms or in the study database.
+Sometimes, members from the research team or from the Food and Drug Administration might need to look at your medical records to be sure the information they were given is correct.
+But your personal information isn’t given to them and is never used in any published study results.

 Last Medical Review: 09/25/2014